 The Mahatma and The Poet, Ed.
 Sabyasachi Bhattacharya, p.
 25, Introduction.

+For instance, in a survey of ‘over 2000 villages in South India in the Chengalpattu district during the mid-18th Century.
 This survey also recorded the total land belonging to each village, the utilization of this land for various purposes, the net cultivated land, the details of land assigned to various village institutions and functions, p.
 19, Dharampal, Essays on Tradition, Recovery and Freedom